yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 bgGradientOpacity: lighter
 syntaxHighlighter: yes
 ---
 Finding the [nearest neighbor](https://en.wikipedia.org/wiki/Nearest_neighbor_search) of a point in a [metric space](https://en.wikipedia.org/wiki/Metric_space) has [numerous applications](https://en.wikipedia.org/wiki/Nearest_neighbor_search#Applications), from *machine learning* (as a matter of fact, finding the nearest neighbor of an item in feature space is a complete machine learning alogrithm!
 We'll see a toy example below), to *graphics* and *physics simulation* (e.g. I use it extensively in my General Relativity Renderer - I hope to write a post about it soon), or, as we shall see later, for finding the closest word in the dictionary to a given word with spelling mistakes.
-In this post we will explore a generic data-structure for efficiently finding the nearest neighbor of a point in arbitrary metric spaces, and a modern c++ implementation.
+In this post we will explore a generic data structure for efficiently finding the nearest neighbor of a point in arbitrary metric spaces, and a modern c++ implementation.

 ## A Good Algorithm?
 There are several important dimensions that determine *how good an algorithm is*.
 Maybe the three most important ones are ***time complexity***, ***memory complexity***, and ***code complexity***.
 Since in almost all problems you can trade one for one of the others, it's usually impossible to find a solution that is actually the best, in the sense that it optimizes all three.
 Once in a while though, you find a nice trade-off, with low time, memory, *and* code complexities.
 The solution I'll describe in this post is one such algorithm, for the problem of efficiently finding the closest point to a target point in a metric space.

 ## An Example Problem
-Say you have a set of points in the plane $$R^2$$:
+Say we have a set of points in the plane $$R^2$$:

 {% include image.html url="/assets/images/posts/spacial_partitions/points.png" %}

-You can do some preprocessing on them, and build some data-structure, such that when I give you a new target point in the plane (e.g. the red one):
+Our goal would be to preprocess them and build a data structure, such that when we get a new target point in the plane (e.g. the red one):

 {% include image.html url="/assets/images/posts/spacial_partitions/points_with_target.png" %}

-You need to output the closest point from the original set (e.g. the one with the yellow highlight):
+We can efficiently output the closest point from the original set to our target point (e.g. the one with the yellow highlight):

 {% include image.html url="/assets/images/posts/spacial_partitions/points_with_target_and_solution.png" %}